-The professional staff at the Village, comprised of registered nurses and other caretakers, has an extraordinary commitment to individualized, 24-hour heartfelt care.
+The professional team at the Village, comprised of registered nurses and care partners, has an extraordinary commitment to individualized, 24-hour heartfelt care.
 Since the Village is exclusively dedicated to those with memory loss, our well-trained, experienced personnel are continually involved in new training programs designed to help them provide the latest state-of-the-art knowledge in caring for people dealing with memory loss.
-Our caretakers do not have offices.
+Our care partners do not have offices.
 They spend 100% of their time interacting with our residents.
 They assist with daily medication, grooming and dressing, arranging medical appointments, personal hygiene, mealtime assistance, and a wide variety of other personal care, life-enrichment, and health-related services.

 Donna has been a registered nurse specializing in caring and advocating for seniors since 1988.
 She has done this working in hospital, rehabilitation, home health, hospice, and senior residential care.
 Village at Valley View is her first foray into acting as an administrator.

 Donna is a dedicated advocate for families, elders, and care partners.
 She is creating a culture of grace and kindness at Village at Valley View where employees are inspired, families are embraced, and elders are able to experience empathetic care, fun, and contentment in this beautiful space.

 Donna is married to Vern Curtis.
 They share a little blue house in Rogue River Oregon with their Pekingese mix, Lilly.
 They enjoy traveling in their motor home when away from Village at Valley View.

 Melissa joined the Village at Valley View team in December 2018.
 She has been working in Health Care for almost 9 years.
 She began as an Activity Assistant and enjoyed many roles before chancing into her true passion, Community Relations Director.